 Publication and copyright

-Accepted policy briefs will be published on this website, as well as announced and promoted through the various communication channels of the publishers.
+Accepted papers will be published on this website, as well as announced and promoted through the various communication channels of the publishers.
 Authors will receive the PDF file of the published paper and are encouraged to disseminate their paper widely.
 If the paper, at a later stage, gets published in a scientific journal or book, it could be withdrawn from this website.

 In terms of copyright, both the publishers and the author(s) will retain and share this right.
-The possibility to remove or archive previously published policy briefs from our website, at a later stage in the view of journal publication will be made available upon request to the editors.
+The possibility to remove or archive previously published Working on Europe Papers from our website at a later stage in the view of journal publication will be made available upon request to the editors.